zzhengweii/zweckers/README.md

-# Entity Relationship (ER) Visualization and Chatbot App
+# Entity Relationship (ER) Visualisation and Chatbot App

-This app allows users to visualize relationships between entities using an ER diagram generated with PlantUML and interact with a chatbot to query these relationships.
+This app allows users to visualise relationships between entities using an ER diagram generated with PlantUML and interact with a chatbot to query these relationships.
 The app consists of a **Dashboard** for ER diagram generation and a **Chatbot** for querying relationships.

 ---